 - 4 hours

 - 24 hours

-To change this setting, click on the time frame button near the top right of the Monitoring Results section and select an option in the modal/pop-up that appears.
+To change this setting, click on the time frame button near the top right of the APM page and select an option in the modal/pop-up that appears.
 Click the Apply time frame button to set the new time frame.

 Since the data logging does not start until after the APM tool has been enabled, you’ll need to give it some time to gather performance data for your site.
 We recommend waiting 5-10 minutes before inspecting the monitoring data.

-After that, key insights can be found in the Monitoring Results section.
-This section contains 4 tabs, which we’ll review in more detail below: Transactions, WordPress, Database, and External.
+After that, key insights can be found in the Transactions, WordPress, Database, and External tabs, which we’ll review in more detail below.

 There are some common columns you’ll see on each tab:

 - Total Duration (%): The percentage of time, relative to Total Duration, consumed by all requests to a transaction endpoint within the selected time frame.
 The duration percentage is calculated with the Total Duration values (the sum of the duration of all requests to a particular endpoint), so it does not represent the duration of an individual transaction sample.